How to avoid interest and save on credit card costs.

 Interest-free days offers

 Although this isn’t a type of card, it is a feature offered on a number of cards that allows you to make purchases without paying interest on them for up to a specific number of days.
-This offer is usually only available to cardholders who make their monthly payments in full, so that’s something you’ll need to strive towards to take advantage of such an offer.
+This offer is usually only available to cardholders who make their monthly payments in full.
 The number of interest-free days will vary from card to card, but they're usually between 44 and 55 days.
 You can compare credit cards that offer interest-free days here.

 Comparison of credit cards with up to 55 interest-free days